 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 | import javax.crypto.Mac; import javax.crypto.spec.SecretKeySpec; import java.io.UnsupportedEncodingException; import java.security.InvalidKeyException; import java.security.NoSuchAlgorithmException; import java.util.Base64; import java.util.Map; public class VerifySignatureExample { private static final String SIGNATURE = "intuit-signature"; private static final String ALGORITHM = "HmacSHA256"; public boolean isRequestValid(Map<String, String> headers, String payload, String verifier) { String signature = headers.get(SIGNATURE); if (signature == null) { return false; } try { SecretKeySpec secretKey = new SecretKeySpec(verifier.getBytes("UTF-8"), ALGORITHM); Mac mac = Mac.getInstance(ALGORITHM); mac.init(secretKey); String hash = Base64.getEncoder().encodeToString(mac.doFinal(payload.getBytes())); return hash.equals(signature); } catch (NoSuchAlgorithmException | UnsupportedEncodingException | InvalidKeyException e) { return false; } } } |

-Field | Description |
+| Field | Description |

-name |
+specversion |

 id |

-operation |
+source |

-The type of change |
+type |

-lastUpdated |
+datacontenttype |

-deletedID |
+time |

-The ID of the deleted or merged entity (this only applies to merge events) |
+The ID of the entity that was changed. |

-Here’s an example server response:
+Here’s an example notification payload:

 Using the above example, if your app is connected to multiple companies, you will receive an array of event notifications.
 Each element in this array represents a unique update for a specific company.

-.
-These entities within the same realm ID denote changes or operations, such as Create
+Each event notification can include multiple entities such as Customer or Vendor.
+These entities within the same realm ID denote changes or operations, such as Create, that happened at the given lastUpdated time.

 Reliability: To compensate for the possibility of missed events, make a ChangeDataCapture (CDC) call for all required entities, dating back to the last known successfully processed webhook event for each entity.